ARHS provides update on regional case counts and outbreaks

-Chowan County’s lab-confirmed COVID-19 cases jumped during the weekend by nearly 20 patients.
+Chowan County’s lab-confirmed COVID-19 cases jumped during the weekend by nearly 20 cases.

 Albemarle Regional Health Services reported 44 lab-confirmed cases Friday.
-On Tuesday morning, the North Carolina Department of Health and Human Services reported 65 lab-confirmed cases, 24 of which were active, or 43 cases per every 10,000 Chowan County residents.
+On Tuesday morning, the North Carolina Department of Health and Human Services reported 65 lab-confirmed cases, 46 cases per every 10,000 residents.
+Of those cases, 24 were active.

 ARHS cases in neighboring counties as of Friday, July 17, also include: